- 19 Jul 2023

 Serverless360's fine-grained access control is aided by a user access policy with personalized function capability.

 The first user who signs up for Serverless360 will be given the role of Account Owner, which grants them full access to the account.
-That user can add an unlimited number of users to Business Activity Monitoring (hereafter referred to as "product") and assign them any system or user-defined roles.
+That user can add an unlimited number of users to Business Activity Monitoring (hereafter referred to as "module") and assign them any system or user-defined roles.

 The Contributor has access to manage everything at the scope at which it is assigned.